About Emma Hart Acupuncture

 I’m committed to creating an inclusive, welcoming space for everyone - especially those who may have felt overlooked or excluded in typical healthcare settings.

-My clinical interests include supporting people with emotional balance, pain management, menstrual or menopausal cycles, and aiding better digestive health.
+My clinical interests include supporting people with emotional balance, regulating menstrual or menopausal symptoms, and aiding better digestive health.

 Emma Hart | Lic.Ac